kevinsctfries/flashy/README.md

+⚠️ **Notice: This project is currently under active development.** ⚠️

 # Flashy

 Flashy is an AI-powered flashcard generator that helps you learn and retain information more efficiently.
 Upload text or documents and get instant flashcards—perfect for students, educators, and lifelong learners.